megapro17/wireguard-vanity-key/README.md

 ```
 For the WireGuard key format, this basic algorithm requires **2561** field multiplications (using [square-and-multiply](https://github.com/golang/go/commit/e005cdc62081130117a3fa30d01cd28ee076ed93)) or **743** field multiplications (using [Twisted Edwards curve](https://github.com/FiloSottile/edwards25519/commit/2941d4c8cdacb392a1b39f85adafaeae65bb50f6)) per candidate key.

-This tool uses only **5 (five)** field multiplications per candidate key and other optimizations, which makes it the fastest 🚀
+This tool uses only **3.5 (three and a half)** field multiplications per candidate key and other optimizations, which makes it the fastest 🚀

+See [vanity25519](https://github.com/AlexanderYastrebov/vanity25519) for algorithm implementation.

 ### ➕ Point increment approach